 The people around her do not pay much attention to Kris, but she is a close observer, if not always able to understand what she is observing.
 At 14, she is still young enough that she believes her mother can find a way to get out of prison and move the family to what sounds like heaven to her, "a double-wide in Oklahoma," where they can live rent free if they do a little farm work.
 Kris has not yet had the lifetime of disappointment and broken promises her grandmother has.
 While she and her sister are delighted with her mother's plan, all her grandmother can say is, "Don't screw it up, Janis."
 In that prison visit, the shift in mood is understated but devastating.
 First there is the warm affection that could be a mother chatting casually with her daughters over breakfast.
-And then the maternal dynamic shifts to the resentment and distrust of the older mother talking to the adult daughter who has let her down.
+And then the maternal dynamic shifts to the resentment and distrust of the older mother toward the adult daughter who has let her down.

 To impress her friends—and to get back at Abe for threatening her dog—Kris has a party in his house when he is away.
 Her friends steal Abe's painkillers and create a mess.
 Abe calls the police, and her grandmother pleads for leniency.
-Kris is thinks her pride is more important than her future and does not want to have to apologize.
+Kris thinks her pride is more important than her future and does not want to have to apologize.
 She asks the officers, "Can't you just take me to juvie?"
 But Abe says that if she will clean up the mess she made, he will drop charges.
 And she agrees.

 So the neglected girl and the lonely rodeo rider-turned rodeo clown begin to develop a friendship.
 We learn more about Abe, particularly when he lies to his doctor to get a "release note," showing he is well enough to go back to the rodeo.
 He insists to the doctor that he did not black out when he was knocked down by the bull.
 "I just took my time getting up."
 And he gets a poignant visit from his ex (a terrific Yolanda Ross).
 He admits to her that he cannot give up the rodeo, even though he can no longer ride bulls.